Webcomic / The Last Halloween

 - Establishing Character Moment: The supernatural characters Mona has to travel with are first seen digging up a corpse, while arguing over who has to carry it.

-- Eternal Friendship: Ringley offers to turn Mona into a vampire, so they can be friends forever.
+- Eternal Love: Or friendship, rather.
+Ringley offers to turn Mona into a vampire, so they can be friends forever.

 Ringley: I can make you a vampire and we can hang out for eternity!
 We can be buddies with all the animals when humanity dies out, we can have slumber parties until the heat death of the universe.
 We will float forever in the void, playing hide and seek in the absolute darkness of nothingness.